harshith1118/nascom/README.md

 1. Go to **Site settings** → **Build & deploy** → **Environment**
 2. Add the environment variable: `GOOGLE_API_KEY=your_google_ai_api_key_here`

-### Vercel

-This project is configured for Vercel deployment.
-Add the `GOOGLE_API_KEY` environment variable during project setup.

-When the API key is not available (e.g., in deployed environments without the key), the application gracefully falls back to mock data to ensure functionality.

 ## Features

 - AI-powered test case generation from requirements